taiwangoldcard/website/content/goldcard-holders-faq/migration-pathways.md

 and you have proof of:

 * NT$100,000 in your bank account
-* health insurance to cover your trip
+* Health insurance to cover your trip
-*  good conduct (eg a police report)
+* Good conduct (eg a police report)

 There’s a [brief news article here](https://www.taiwannews.com.tw/en/news/3363082).